Nepomuk5665/ShitTicket/README.md

 # ShitTicket

 ## Product
-ShitTicket is a streamlined event ticketing platform designed for simplicity and security.
+ShitTicket is a event ticketing platform designed for simplicity and security.
 Key features include:

 - **Create Events**: Easily create and customize events with prices and attendee limits
 - **Secure Payments**: Integrated Stripe payment processing